-Similarly, storage companies like Dropbox and Google are difficult to depend on for permanent storage because they regularly change their terms of service, and charge users subscription fees (what happens to your data if you miss a payment), all of which can result in users losing access to data that they've stored with these companies.
+Similarly, storage companies like Dropbox and Google are difficult to depend on for permanent storage because they regularly change their terms of service, and often charge users subscription fees.
+What happens to your data if you miss a payment?
+Or what happens if they delete inactive accounts?
+There are countless ways you can lose access to centrally stored data.

 Read a Related Article: Internet is a Collective Hallucination: the rotting of the Internet and Lose of Data

-One of the leading ways that people try to store data for long-periods of time is with hardware.
+One of the leading ways that people try to store data for long periods of time is with computer hardware.

-They are relatively cheap to buy, hold a lot of information, and can last for a reasonable amount of time.
-However, with hardware we are left with the same problems of needing to come up with backup copies, and worry about hardware malfunctioning over time.
+The upside is that most computer hardware is relatively cheap to buy, holds a lot of information, and can last for a reasonable amount of time.
+However, with hardware we are left with the same problems of needing to come up with backup copies, and the worry about hardware malfunctioning over time.

-It would not be uncommon to have to replace a hard drive every 5 to 7 years - hardly, permanent!
-However, up-to-this point it has been seen as the safest alternative to keep your digital files secure.
+It would not be uncommon to have to replace a hard drive every 5 to 7 years – which hardly makes it permanent!
+However, up to this point it is seen as the safest alternative to keep your digital files secure.

 Can the new blockchain technology help us out with a better data storage solution?

-When Bitcoin and (a little later) Ethereum rolled out to the world they brought blockchain technology into the public conscious.
+When Bitcoin and (a little later) Ethereum rolled out to the world they brought blockchain technology into the public consciousness.

-A part of what made them so captivating is that they provided an open, immutable (unchanging), and decentralized (hosted and operated by several computers around the world) network.
+Part of what made them so captivating is their open, immutable (unchanging), and decentralized network, hosted by computers around the world.

-This was new as we were used to information that was siloed within certain companies.
+This was new as we were used to information being completely siloed within the companies who owned it.

-One of the things those two blockchains were not designed for though was large amounts of storage at reasonable prices.
-This got several developers to start experimenting with blockchain to see if this technology could act as a storage of data.
+A limitation of these two blockchains, however, is that they were not designed to store large amounts of data at reasonable prices.
+This got several developers to start experimenting with a solution and see if this technology could be used for data storage.

-To solve the problem of long-term data storage the Arweave team looked to leverage blockchain technology and innovate upon it to create permanent storage at an affordable cost.
+To solve the problem of long-term data storage the Arweave team innovated upon existing blockchain technology to create permanent storage at an affordable cost.